 Evolution of color depth

-As technology and available system resources have increased so has the color depth.
-Below is a listing of all of the different color depths over the history of computers.
+As technology and available system resources have increased, so has the color depth.
+Below is a listing of all the different color depths over the history of computers.

 - 1-bit (21 or 2 colors) - Monochrome displays.